 Chile Rellenos is the dish by which my husband judges a Mexican restaurant by.
 According to him, there is nothing better than a good chile rellenos.
 Personally I am was indifferent to them.
 We’ve been together 12 years and I am just now making his favorite Mexican dish (despite the fact that I do quite a bit of Tex-Mex cooking).

 You must be wondering why?
 First off, they aren’t weren’t that impressive to me, secondly, they seemed a bit intimidating to make.
-You know, hard to make, like more work than their worth.
+You know, hard to make, like more work than they’re worth.
 I changed my mind a few weeks ago when McGyver and I went to a local Mexican-ish restaurant that we haven’t tried before.

 Of course the hubby ordered his fav chile rellenos.
 When it arrived all snuggled between the beans and taco, it was rather, errr, umm, phallic looking.
 We giggled, but funny looking food is not one to stop us.
 Then he tried it, then I tried it.
 It lacked any semblance of flavor, it was coldish and greasy.
 McGyver declared it the worst chile rellenos that he’s ever had in his life, and considering how many he’s had, that’s saying something.